mp5maker/react-rental/README.md

 * Avoided Circle CI integration
 * Avoided creating a common import for tests / mocks
 * Avoided creating separate mock folders for the test
+* More tests can be written, Added only few of them

 #### Logic ####